CompuTec/wms-docs/user-guide/transactions/delivery/default-workflow.md

     ![Saved](./media/delivery-saved.png)

-16. A note about the creation of a document displays.
+16. A note about the creation of a document is displayed.
 Click "OK" to finish the transaction.

 17. The delivery is posted and is available in SAP Business One.